Brenda Villa

 Everyone’s devastated, and no one’s talking in the locker room.
 You walk around to the podium, and no one really is smiling on the podium.
 And I look back to that moment, and I was captain of that team.
 And it makes me so incredibly sad that we are the second-best team in the world on a podium.

-We’ve done something great, but we can’t enjoy it in that moment because we are so focused on the outcome and forget how we got there.
+We’ve done something great, but we can’t enjoy it at that moment because we are so focused on the outcome and forget how we got there.
 That is why I decided to stick around for four more years because I don’t have the gold that I’m so competitive about.
 But it’s also because I didn’t want my last memory of playing this sport to be our awful reaction.

 Looking back now, I’m like, oh, my goodness, we bounced back and almost won that game, and no one remembers our resilience.